 Before I was a travel writer, journalist, tour guide or any other profession, I was a bicycle messenger on the mean streets of New York City in the eighties.

 The experience left an indelible mark on my soul, and if you got in my way jaywalking I may have left an indelible mark on you.
 (Sorry, I was in a rush back then.)

 So cycling has and hopefully always will be a big part of my life.
-Over the last decade I’ve written a dozen or so cycling articles for sports magazines, business media and websites.
+Over the last decade I’ve gotten into bicycle journalism and have written many cycling articles for sports magazines, business media and websites.

 Here are just a few of them: